xuan92ta/WDoF/README.md

 This is our PyTorch implementation for the paper:

 > Jingxuan Wen, Huafeng Liu and Liping Jing.
 2023.
 Modeling Preference as Weighted Distribution over Functions for User Cold-start Recommendation.
-In Proceedings of the 32nd ACM International Conference on Information and Knowledge Management
+In Proceedings of the 32nd ACM International Conference on Information and Knowledge Management.